ashishkrb7/Template-Matching-using-OpenCV/README.md

 python template_matching.py -s source.png -t template.png -o output
 ```

-The script will output the location of the best match, as well as save the source image with a rectangle drawn around the matched region.
+The script will output the location of the best match, as well as save the source image with a rectangle drawn around the matched region in addition on coordinates in json.

 Note:-